The Oracle and The Prism: A Decoupled and Efficient Framework for Generative Recommendation Explanation: Methodology

 A major bottleneck for training high-quality explanation models is the limited availability of large-scale, human-annotated datasets.
 To address this, we adopt \textbf{knowledge distillation}~\cite{hinton2015distilling}, using a powerful teacher LLM $\mathcal{M}_{teacher}$ to automatically construct our training corpus.

-\textbf{Teacher Model.} We select FLAN-T5-XXL ($11$B parameters) for its strong instruction-following and reasoning ability.
+\textbf{Teacher Model.} We select FLAN-T5-XXL ($11$B parameters) for its strong instruction-following and reasoning ability. \paragraph{Teacher Model.} We select FLAN-T5-XXL (11B parameters) for its strong instruction-following and reasoning ability.

-\textbf{Faithfulness-Constrained Prompting.} The quality of the distilled dataset depends critically on the prompt guiding the teacher.
+\textit{Rationale for Model Selection.} Our choice of FLAN-T5-XXL as the teacher is deliberate.
+As a powerful and well-documented instruction-tuned model, it represents a strong upper bound for generative capabilities.
+Crucially, its known tendency to occasionally produce fluent but factually incorrect "hallucinations" makes it an ideal testbed for our core hypothesis: whether a student model can learn to be more faithful than its teacher through distillation.
+This allows us to study the "noise filtering" properties of our pipeline. \textbf{Faithfulness-Constrained Prompting.} The quality of the distilled dataset depends critically on the prompt guiding the teacher.
 To reduce factual hallucinations, we design a constraint-driven template explicitly instructing the model to base explanations solely on the user's interaction history~\cite{tonmoy2024comprehensive,lyu2023faithful}:

 \begin{quote}

 \texttt{Generate a short, personalized, and persuasive explanation for the following recommendation.} \\ \texttt{Context:} \\ \texttt{- User's movie viewing history: \{history\}} \\ \texttt{- Recommended movie: \{item\_to\_explain\}} \\ \texttt{Task: Explain WHY this is a good recommendation based on the user's history.} \\ \texttt{- Be specific: Link features of the recommended movie (e.g., genre, director, actors, theme) to patterns in the history.} \\ \texttt{- Be natural: Sound like a genuine recommendation from a friend.} \\ \texttt{- Be concise: Ideally one or two sentences.} \\ \texttt{- Start the explanation directly.} \\ \texttt{Explanation:} \end{quote}